joostvdg/cmg/README.md

 # Catan Map Generator (CMG)

-Little tool for generating Catan maps which are fair.
+App for generating Catan maps which are fair and balanced.

 ## Badges